A Markovian Framing of WaveFunctionCollapse for Procedurally Generating Aesthetically Complex Environments: Methods

 \subsubsection{Action Representation}

-At each timestep $t$, the action $a_t$ specifies which tile to collapse in a single uncollapsed cell.
-It is parameterized as an $n_t$-dimensional logit vector, with each entry corresponding to a possible tile.
-To ensure compliance with adjacency constraints, we mask out invalid tiles by setting their logits to zero.
-The selected action is then $\arg\max$ over the logits, ensuring that each collapse step is constraint-respecting.
+At each timestep $t$, the action $a_t$ specifies which tile to collapse in a single uncollapsed cell (Algorithm~\ref{alg:wfc_mdp_step}).
+It is parameterized as an $n_t$-dimensional logit vector, with each entry corresponding to a possible tile; these logits lead to corresponding per tile probability after softmax.
+To ensure compliance with adjacency constraints, we mask out invalid tiles by setting their probabilities to zero.
+The selected action is then $\arg\max$ over the probabilities, ensuring that each collapse step is constraint-respecting.
 Since exactly one tile is collapsed per action, a complete map requires a sequence of $\ell \times w$ actions.